malte-linke/ffmpeg-inject/README.md

 # FFMPEG-INJECT

-This module injects the ffmpeg binarys into the path variable of the current node process. <br>
+This module injects the ffmpeg binaries into the path variable of the current node process. <br>
-The binarys are provided by the <a href="https://www.npmjs.com/package/ffmpeg-static" target="_blank">ffmpeg-static</a> module.
+The binaries are provided by the <a href="https://www.npmjs.com/package/ffmpeg-static" target="_blank">ffmpeg-static</a> module.

 ## How to use

-The usage is pretty much the same as in ffmpeg-static, except that it also adds the ffmpeg binary path the the enviroment variables.
+The usage is pretty much the same as in ffmpeg-static, except that it also adds the ffmpeg binary path to the environment variables.

 ```javascript
 var file = require('ffmpeg-inject');